-Icelandair 737 Max 8 Business
+Icelandair 737 Max Business Class

 Flew Icelandair business class to Reykjavik last fall.
 The 737 Max 8 isn’t what you’d call luxurious, but it’s comfortable enough for a transatlantic hop.